Serpentine Squiggles

 The researchers lit their cores, saw their combat potential, and went “Nah, y’all dogwater.”

 J’s driver is obviously pretty ass if she isn’t not actively killing drones to replenish her reserves (especially if she has to pay her loans back with interest), so they mostly see her summoning a bit of command output before crashing.
-And zombies as a rule tend to be oil-starved (it’s why they’re killing drones), so J’s just Bad At It.
+And zombies as a rule tend to be oil-starved (it’s why they’re killing drones), so frankly J is just Bad At It.

-V’s driver is also pretty hard to use if you dont get it.
+V’s driver is also pretty hard to use if you don’t understand it.
 She becomes… blurry?
 Except whenever she looks at you?
 And she can sense when people are looking at her?
 What a joke.
 WD!V is too timid to want to shatter anyone’s visor, and and again, it’s probably ineffective on zombies.

 N’s driver is harder to underestimate.
-But seeing it as “teleport objecting into your hands” means you can’t use corrupt peripherals, and if N seemingly can’t use it on people (they probably don’t figure out the consent rule), and if his tags can be overwritten but anyone else’s command logs — then what he can do seems finnicky enough to be worth cutting losses.
+But seeing as it only “teleport objecting into your hands” leads you to conclude he can’t use corrupt peripherals, and if N seemingly can’t use it on people (they probably don’t figure out the consent rule), and if his tags can be overwritten but anyone else’s command logs — then what he can do seems finnicky enough to be worth cutting losses.
 Especially when there are so many more obviously useful abilities.

-(Maybe N can’t even use Ten Doggos until he awakens his sanbox, or maybe Ten Doggos isn’t his technique, and Tessa frankensteins a second black box onto his core later, when she’s researching the limits of solver abilities and possibly making anti-cyn plans.
-There’s potential for a cute character beat here, where Tessa first raises the possibility, J is too spooked by the possibility of become damaged and ineffective by the procedure to say yes, and V likewise still has a weak mindset — but N loves doing anything.)
+(Maybe N can’t even use Ten Doggos until he awakens his sandbox, or maybe Ten Doggos isn’t his technique, and Tessa frankenstein’s a second black box onto his core later, when she’s researching the limits of solver abilities and possibly making anti-cyn plans.
+There’s potential for a cute character beat here, where Tessa first raises the possibility: J is too spooked by the possibility of become damaged and ineffective by the procedure to say yes, and V likewise still has a weak mindset — but N loves doing anything.)

 Naturally, Tessa doesn’t care about any of this, and finds the idea of using drones as war machines pretty appalling, if unfortunately necessary.
 Her drones use their abilities just to play around and make life easier.
 V is a monster at hide and seek for instance, and a pretty good look out for when her parents’ drones might stumble upon them at a bad time.
 J likewise loves learning about everything she can do with run-time assertions.